skilbert/podio/README.md

-#podio
+#Podio
-A inf1510 project aming to combine radio and podcast in a physical object that is easy to use for the elderly.
+A inf1510 project at the University of Oslo aming to combine radio and podcast in a physical object that is easy to use for the elderly.
-To do this we use Arduino and Raspberry pi.
-Communication happens via serial
+For this functionality we use a Raspberry pi B and an Arduino Uno - communicating via USB serial.
+The Arduino is connected to a Sparkfun RFID evaluation shield (13.56 Mhz) that processes and reads RFID-tags.
+Podio starts playing a radiostation or podcast when a rfid is presented, and stops when it is no longer in range.